Gristmill Guide to Fishing

 Bath County is known for some of the best fishing east of the Mississippi.
 With crystal clear rivers, lakes, ponds, and streams, this area is home to brown trout, speckled trout, large and smallmouth bass, channel catfish, redear sunfish, crappie, and alewife.
 A year-round angler’s paradise!!

 Rise early, because we’ve all heard that saying…the early bird gets the worm!
 You will want to get on the water early when the temps are cool and the fish are biting.
 Ask for your breakfast packed to go or get it the night before and stash it in your in-room fridge.
-Also get a box lunch* from us since you’ll be too busy reeling in the fish to break for lunch.
 If you need some supplies stop by our gift shop as we have a selection of flies and other items that you might need while out on the water.
 Then head out to one of many great areas to fish such as: Blowing Springs, Dominion Back Creek area, Hidden Valley, Poor Farm, Tomahawk Ranch*, Lake Moomaw, the lower Jackson River, and Cowpasture River at Walton Tract, just to name a few.
 Make sure to have your current fishing license with you just in case!

 If you are a new angler and would prefer to have some instruction reach out any of the guides listed below.
 Please make sure to give them several days' notice!

 After fishing all day you’ll be ready for a hot shower followed by a delicious dinner.
 If you aren’t too tired of fish, order the trout at the Waterwheel Restaurant.